Financial Aid 101

 The PTK Scholarship is a supplement to the transfer awards for junior college transfers who were a member of this academic organization.
 The Art & Design Scholarship is awarded fine arts students with outstanding art portfolios upon admission.
 The Midwest Student Exchange is a grant program offering a need-based, tuition discount to the first 75 full time students who complete the financial aid process and are from IL, IN, MN, MI, WI, NB, KS or ND.
 All institutional programs are listed under Financial Aid Programs.

-The University also participates in federal grant programs (Pell, Academic Competitiveness and SMART Grant, as well as the Supplemental Educational Opportunity Grants), State grants and scholarships (Access Missouri, Bright Flight, Ross Barnett and Minority Teacher Scholarships) and our own Maryville Grant Program and Maryville Supplemental Grant.
+The University also participates in federal grant programs such as the Pell Grant and the Supplemental Educational Opportunity Grant (SEOG) and TEACH Grant, State grants and scholarships (Access Missouri, Bright Flight, Ross Barnett) and our own Maryville Grant Program and Maryville Supplemental Grant.

 Scholarships awarded directly to the student from outside sources become part of the total package.
 Students need to notify the University when they receive any privately funded scholarship.

 Federal loans allow students to defer payment until after leaving the University.
 Some loans carry an interest subsidy.
-All currently have long-term repayment and fixed, low interest.
+All currently have long-term repayment and variable (i.e. changes every July 1, fixed (i.e. all funds borrowed each year are at that fixed rate for the life of those loans) interest.
 There are also privately funded alternative loan programs designed to supplement funds from institutionally administered programs.
-These are not federally insured and usually carry a higher interest rate, mandatory cosigner and/or favorable credit history.
+These are not federally insured and can carry a higher interest rate, mandatory cosigner and/or favorable credit history.

-Campus employment refers to jobs arranged through the Career Education Office that can be either on or off campus, partially or completely funded by the University and requiring five to 15 hours per week with nine hours/week being the norm throughout the semester.
-Students may receive their earnings via direct deposit into an account of his specification or a debit card issued monthly.
+Campus employment refers to jobs arranged through the Office of Career and Professional Development that can be either on or off campus, partially or completely funded by the University and requiring five to 15 hours per week with nine hours/week being the norm throughout the semester.
+Students may receive their earnings via direct deposit into an account of his or her specification or a refillable debit card.

 Student awards may come from federal, state, institutional or private sources.
 Many (but not all) financial aid programs are “need based”, which is determined by the federal government’s formula which affixes a value to a family’s income and assets.
 That value is the family’s “ability to pay”, which once formulated and sent to the University by the processor for the Department of Education is deducted from a school’s costs (tuition, fees, dorm, books and miscellaneous) to establish a family’s need.